 - 2 cups grated mozzarella cheese

-Fill pot with water; add a splash of olive oil and some salt.
-Bring to a boil and cook pasta according to package directions.
-Drain and set aside.
+Fill an oven-proof pot or dutch oven with 4-6 quarts of water; add a splash of olive oil and some salt.
+Bring to a boil and add pasta.
+Cook noodles according to package directions.
+Drain and rinse with cold water until they are cooled down.
+Lay noodles out on a baking sheet lightly covered with cooking spray or lined with parchment paper; set aside.

 In the same pot on medium high heat, add 1 tablespoon olive oil, onion and garlic.
-Sauté for 2-3 minutes then add the ground turkey; crumble with a spatula and cook until turkey is no longer pink.
-Drain off any excess fat.
-Add can of diced tomatoes (including liquid), spaghetti sauce, tomato paste, water and spices; stir to combine and simmer for 10 minutes.
+Sauté for 2-3 minutes then add the ground beef or turkey; crumble with a spatula and cook until meat is no longer pink.
+Drain off excess fat.
+Add can of diced tomatoes (including liquid), marinara sauce, tomato paste, water and spices; stir to combine and simmer for 10 minutes.

-Remove most of the sauce from pan (leaving enough to cover the bottom); add a layer of lasagna noodles and some spoonfuls of the cottage cheese mixture; sprinkle lightly with parmesan and mozzarella cheese.
-Repeat with 3 more layers, ending with sauce; top with mozzarella and torn fresh basil leaves.
+Remove most of the sauce from pan, leaving enough to cover the bottom.
+Then add a layer of lasagna noodles and some spoonfuls of the cottage cheese mixture; sprinkle lightly with parmesan and mozzarella cheese.
+Add more sauce, then repeat with the other ingredients ending with sauce.
+Top with mozzarella and torn fresh basil leaves.
 Bake at 350º for 30 minutes until warmed through and bubbling.
 Serve with garlic bread and salad.

 Root Notes

-- I like using ground turkey which tastes just as good as ground beef but has fewer calories and fat.
+- I like using ground turkey in this recipe, which tastes just as good as ground beef, with fewer calories and fat.

 - Fennel you ask?
 I love fennel in spaghetti sauce but not everyone is a fan…your sauce, your preference.